lemaoliu/lemaoliu.github.io/publications.md

 # Publications (Data and Resources)

-### Some papers are accompanied with data and resources for implementations, and please check them.
+### Some data and resources are available for some papers, and please check them.

 ## 2022
 - Yanling Xiao, Lemao Liu, Guoping Huang, Qu Cui, Shujian Huang, Shuming Shi, and Jiajun Chen.
 BiTIIMT: A Bilingual Text-Infilling Method for Interactive Machine Translation.
 Proceedings of ACL 2022.